titanml/takeoff-snowflake/README.md

 docker login <REGISTRY_HOSTNAME> -u <username>
 ```

-### Step 6: Push the Takeoff assets/image
+### Step 6: Push the Takeoff Image
-Tag and push the Takeoff assets/image to the remote repository:
+Tag and push the Takeoff image to the remote repository:

 ```bash
 docker tag tytn/takeoff:0.14.3-gpu <REPOSITORY_URL>/takeoff:dev
 docker push <REPOSITORY_URL>/takeoff:dev
 ```

-### Step 7: Verify the assets/image Upload
+### Step 7: Verify the Image Upload
-Check if the assets/image is successfully listed in the Snowpark registry:
+Check if the image is successfully listed in the Snowpark registry:

 ```sql
 USE ROLE CONTAINER_USER_ROLE;